NobodysLackey/surge-react-deployment/README.md

 Add the following script ***in*** your `"scripts"` section of your `package.json` file.

-If you already have a "build" script, replace it:
+If you already have a "build" script, replace it with this:

 ```json
 "build": "vite build && touch ./dist/CNAME && echo <SURGE_URL_IN_SINGLE_QUOTES> >> ./dist/CNAME && npx surge --project ./dist"
 ```

-Obviously replace any `< >` in the above script with your own information.
-Pay close attention to the two URLs in the script above.
-They ***should be in single quotes***.
+Obviously replace the `< >` in the above script with your own information.
+Pay close attention to the URL in the script above.
+It ***should be in single quotes***.

 Your ***Surge URL*** is what will be used as the entry point to your app.
 This is what people will see, and the one you'll want to put on your portfolio, LinkedIn, etc.